a7ul/blog/src/pages/graphql-auth/index.md

 - **Schema**: The schema layer parses the GraphQL query and determines if the query is valid.
 - **Context**: The context layer is responsible for setting up a context object that is passed to all the resolvers of the query.
 A new context is created for every request.
-- **Resolvers**: The resolvers layer contain the business logic to fetch and transform data to be returned to the client.
+- **Resolvers**: The resolver layer contains the business logic of the application.

 <br/>

-Since GraphQL is unopinionated about the authentication process, we can implement authentication at various stages of the request lifecycle.
+Since, GraphQL is unopinionated about the authentication process, we can implement authentication at any of the stages of the request lifecycle.
 But ideally, we should be authenticating our users as early as possible.
-We could also use many different authentication methods, such as JWT, OpenID Connect, etc. Here, we will not cover these methods but focus on GraphQL.
+There is also no limitation on the type of authentication method, such as JWT, OpenID Connect, etc. Here, we will not cover these methods but focus on GraphQL.

-Lets take few scenarios.
+Lets take few scenarios to see how authentication could be implemented.

 ## apollo-server (Apollo Server)